arxanas/blog/_drafts/ergodox.md

          "You can drag the file onto the Teensy loader on OS X." %}

 Now, to flash the keyboard, you must put it into *reset mode*.
-You can do this by putting a very thin rod down the hole in the back of the keyboard to tap the reset button.
+You can do this by putting a very thin rod down the hole on the front of the keyboard to tap the reset button.
 (I used several mechanical pencil leads and much patience.)

 {% aside How to rapidly hack on the firmware, without fiddling with the reset button %}